regraf-bots/regraf/docs/getting-started.md

 bot.startWebhook('/secret-path', null, 5000)
 ```

-Use webhookCallback() if you want to attach telegraf to existing http server
+Use webhookCallback() if you want to attach regraf to existing http server

 ```js
 require('http')